flatpak/flatpak-builder/README.md

 Read documentation for the flatpak-builder [commandline tools](http://docs.flatpak.org/en/latest/flatpak-builder-command-reference.html).

-# INSTALLATION
+# Installation

-Flatpak-builder uses a traditional autoconf-style build mechanism.
-To build just do
+Flatpak-builder uses a the Meson build system.
+To build just do:
 ```
- ./configure [args]
+ ./meson . _build [args]
- make
+ ninja -C _build
- make install
+ ninja -C _build install
 ```

-Most configure arguments are documented in `./configure --help`.
-However, there are some options that are a bit more complicated.
+Configure arguments are documented in `meson_options.txt`.

+Flatpak-builder depends on the following executables being present in the host system:

+ * tar
+ * unzip
+ * sh
+ * patch
+ * cp

+Optionally, flatpak-builder may try to execute the following programs if the manifest file requires:

+ * bzr
+ * git
+ * rpm2cpio & cpio
+ * svn
+ * 7z

 Flatpak-builder relies on flatpak, so it must be installed first.